In this article, we’ll cover:

 But let’s begin with some basics to stay on the same page later on.

 Generally, B2B marketing attribution is a set of rules to assign credits to marketing touchpoints according to their influence on a key metric.
-In layman’s terms: A framework giving marketing decision-makers an understanding which of their activities got the customer closer towards a purchase
+In layman’s terms: A framework giving marketing decision-makers an understanding of which of their activities got the customer closer to a purchase

 A complex B2B journey looks like this: